Simply put, the answer to the question “is PCIe backward compatible?” is a resounding yes!

-If you were to use a V4.0 NVMe SSD on an older V3.0 M.2 slot, then its speeds will essentially be reduced to half (since each V3.0 lane operates at half the speed of V4.0. lanes).
+If you were to use a V4.0 NVMe SSD on an older V3.0 M.2 slot, then its speeds would essentially be reduced to half (since each V3.0 lane operates at half the speed of V4.0. lanes).

-Also Read: Does My Motherboard Support NVMe SSD?
+Also, Read: Does My Motherboard Support NVMe SSD?

 PCIe is Also Forward Compatible

-So for instance, you can use a V3.0 NVMe SSD on a V4.0 M.2 slot.
-Similarly, you can use a V3.0 graphics card on a V4.0 x16 slot etc.
+So, for instance, you can use a V3.0 NVMe SSD on a V4.0 M.2 slot.
+Similarly, you can use a V3.0 graphics card on a V4.0 x16 slot, etc.